-After I closing on the sale of my condo in Chicago I no longer owned anything of value.
+After I closed on the sale of my condo in Chicago I no longer owned anything of value.
 I was renting an apartment and leasing a car.
 That little bit of real estate was the last valuable thing I owned and finished the process I had begun of unburdening myself of worldly possessions.
 Even though I’m not a materialistic person and have never liked having a lot of stuff, I found that things somehow just accumulated around me.
 In New York I lived in a 205 sq. ft. studio apartment, so one would think that what I owned would have been kept to a minimum, but such was not the case.
 High ceilings allowed for ample shelving on the walls and overhead cabinets in the hallway and bathroom.

 Since leaving New York, I’ve lived in multi-room apartments as well as a number of houses.
 I’ve moved ten or twelve times.
 That’d wear anyone out—packing and unpacking all that stuff.
 Much of it was the usual things one accumulates over the years: keepsakes from trips and vacations; the odd family heirloom; jewelry; mementos given to me by friends before they died or by one of their family members; found treasures; and lots of artwork, often created by artist friends, scavenged from dumpsters, or received as gifts.

-All of my things had a story and reminded me of loved ones who had died, relationships that had come to an end, adventures I had taken—times that were happy and times that were sad.
+All my things had a story and reminded me of loved ones who had died, relationships that had come to an end, adventures I had taken—times that were happy and times that were sad.
 Wherever I would be in my house I saw those things and was reminded of all these people I had known and the full life I had lived.

 One day it just got to be too much.
 Having these things constantly reminding me of my past started to weigh me down.
 I felt burdened by my own narrative.
 My life story had become an encumbrance.
 It was like being caught in a web of memories.
 I was entangled in the past and couldn’t move forward.
 So I decided to give away all of my valuables and as many possessions as possible leaving only those things that were necessary for my day-to-day life and my work.
 I didn’t want to be attached to anything that held me back or needed safeguarding.
 I didn’t want to have to be concerned about what would happen to my precious things if I were to die unexpectedly.